towa-hi/warmancer-docs/devlog.md

 - **E:** Submits Pawn commitments and enters Game Play GUI

 #### Game Play GUI

+GUI for the main phase of the game.
+To queue a move, click a pawn from your team and click a highlighted pawn.
+You can change your queued move by selecting a different pawn.
+You can clear your queued move by clicking an empty or invalid tile.
+When your move is queued (a red tile and green tile on screen), you can click submit to submit the move commit.
+When the move commit is submitted, you will be in a state where you can only wait for your opponent to send a move commit.
+Click refresh to check if your opponent has sent a move commit.
+Once your opponent has commited a move, your client will automatically calculate the result of the moves.
+Once this is done, if your opponent hasn't done so either you'll have to wait for them to send the result to the server.
+When both players have sent results, the network will start the next turn, and the results of the turn will play back for you.
+In essence, this is a two stage commit-reveal scheme.

 <div style="display: flex; justify-content: flex-start;">
   <img src="./assets/devlog1/7movement.png" alt="under construction" style="width: 10%;"/>